bdelacretaz/docker-sling-cluster/README.md

 docker-sling-cluster
 ====================

 Experimental Sling/Oak cluster running on Docker.
+My main goal so far is to create elastic Sling clusters in a simple way for running tests like Sling's integration tests and other more cluster-specific tests on them.

-Using http://www.fig.sh/ to build and start the Docker images.
+This is using http://www.fig.sh/ to build and start the Docker images.
+The only real dependency on fig is the fig.yml definition file, which can easily be translated to Docker commands if you don't want to use fig.

-To run this on docker:
+To run this on docker with fig:

     cd docker
     fig build